How to Jump-Start a Vehicle With a Dead Battery

 Attaching the cables

 Once you have another car to help with the jump-starting process, you can attach the jumper cables to the cars.
-Begin by identifying the positive and negatives sides of the battery.
+Begin by identifying the positive and negative sides of the battery.
 You don’t want to make a mistake here because you could damage both vehicles and injure someone.

 Attach the red cable clamp to the positive side of the dead battery.
 The positive side will have a + marking, so you know where to attach it.